0x1eef/blocks.cron/README.md

 ## About

-blocklist is a command line utility that can fetch common IPv4 blocklists, and from those blocklists create PF tables that can be used when crafting firewall rules in `/etc/pf.conf`.
+blocklist is a command line utility that can download common IPv4 blocklists, and from those blocklists create PF tables that can be used when crafting firewall rules in `/etc/pf.conf`.
 The available blocklists can be found in